Audio-Technica ATH-M40X Review – Tight Bass And Great Value

 Detachable cables allow you to switch cable types based on your preference.

-My headphones take a beating but I’ve encountered issues with hardwired cables.
-They can be pulled on which can lead to connection issues.
-A detachable cable helps keep everything securely in place and avoids damage to connection points.
+My headphones take a beating, and I’ve encountered issues with hardwired cables.
+They can be pulled on, which can lead to connection issues.
+Detachable audio cables help keep everything securely in place and avoid damage to connection points.
+And while you can look at fixing your headphone cables yourself, it’s not exactly an easy task.

-Detachable cables are also great because you can replace them.
-With other headphones, once the cable fails you’ll be up for a new set of headphones.
+Having separate cables is also great because you can replace them.
+With other headphones, once the cable fails, you’ll be up for a new set of headphones.
+If you are anything like me you don’t like to spend money unnecessarily.

-Detachable cables allow you to just get a new cable which can save you a lot of money.
+These cables allow you to just get a new cable, which can save you a lot of money.
 They also give you freedom of choice.
 There are times where a coiled cable is better than a straight cable.
-With detachable cables, you can interchange as needed.
+With replaceable cables, you can interchange them as needed.

-When looking at headphones consider how you plan to use them.
-You’ll likely find the benefits of detachable cables are worth the investment.
+When looking at headphones, consider how you plan to use them.
+You’ll likely find the benefits of replaceable cables are worth the investment.

-If you are looking at buying a pair of quality closed-back headphones there are several alternatives available.
+If you are looking to buy a pair of quality closed-back headphones, there are several alternatives available.
 Here are three headphones worth adding to your shortlist of options.

 AKG K371 Review